Commerce Trust Building; Commerce Bank of Kansas City

 The ornate bank lobby is now utilized for special events

-The origins of the Commerce Bank date to 1865 when Francis R. Long founded the Kansas City Savings Association with $20,000.
-It grew quickly and soon became one of the most successful financial institutions in Missouri.
-In 1881 Dr. William Stone Woods acquired the company and reorganized the company as the National Bank of Commerce; it has remained under the management of his descendants since then.
-By 1900 it had become reportedly the largest bank west of Chicago.
-In 1898 the bank moved into the former Kansas City Journal building on the corner of 10th and Walnut Streets.
-Future President Harry S. Truman worked in this building between 1903 and 1905.
+The origins of Commerce Bank date to 1865 when Francis R. Long founded the Kansas City Savings Association with $10,000.
+The business grew quickly and became one of Missouri's largest financial institutions.
+In 1881 Dr. William Stone Woods acquired the business and reorganized the company as the National Bank of Commerce.
+By 1900, the bank had become one of the largest financial institutions west of Chicago.
+In 1898, the bank moved into the former Kansas City Journal building on the corner of 10th and Walnut Streets.
+Future President Harry S. Truman also worked in that building between 1903 and 1905.

-In 1921 the two companies formally merged under the name Commerce Trust Company (later renamed the Commerce Bank of Kansas City in 1970.)
+In 1921, the two banks formally merged and operated under the name Commerce Trust Company.
 The bank continued to grow, introducing services such as the first 24-hour transit department.
-In 1965 it built the nearby Commerce Tower Office Building as part of an effort to redevelop the downtown Kansas City area.
-Today the Commerce Bank is a subsidiary of Commerce Bancshares.
-It is the largest banking group in Missouri and boasts hundreds of branches across the Midwest.
-Commerce continues to reside in the building on 10th and Walnut Street.
-In 2004 the building underwent a $48 million series of renovations and restorations.
+In 1965 the company built the nearby Commerce Tower Office Building as part of an effort to redevelop the downtown Kansas City area.
+Today, Commerce Bank is a subsidiary of Commerce Bancshares which has headquarters in St. Louis and Kansas City and remains the largest banking group in Missouri with hundreds of branches across the Midwest.
+Commerce continues to utilize the building on 10th and Walnut Street.
+In 2004, the building underwent a $48 million series of renovations and restorations.

 Millstein, Cydney E. “National Bank of Commerce Building.”
 National Park Service – National Register of Historic Places.
 April 5, 1999.
 Accessed May 15, 2018. https://dnr.mo.gov/shpo/nps-nr/99000530.pdf